PatrykR01/Project-of-Website/README.md

 # Project-of-Website
 This is project of more advance than before website.
-Website is making by using Bootstrap, SCSS, JavaScript, Slickjs.<br>
+Website is making by using Bootstrap, SCSS, JavaScript, Slickjs and AOS.<br>
 <br><br>
 PROJECT OF WEBSITE: <br>
 1. Learned a lot from Bootstrap 5.0 . <br>